litestar-org/litestar/docs/lib/usage/starlite-app/index.rst

    :language: python

 The ``app`` instance is the root level of the app, as in, it has the base path of ``/``.
-And all root level Controllers, Routers & Router Handlers should be registered on it.
+And all root level Controllers, Routers and Router Handlers should be registered on it.

 .. seealso::
    You can learn more about registering routes at: :ref:`Registering Routes </lib/routing:Registering Routes>`